Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Deep Neural Networks Used in Document Analysis

 Various improvements over the original BERT have been proposed over the past few years.
-For instance, ``Robustly Optimized BERT pre-training Approach" (RoBERTa) \cite{roberta} aggregated several minor improvements in the training process and slightly modified the MLM pretraining objective, by dynamically changing the masking pattern applied to the training data.
+For instance, "Robustly Optimized BERT pre-training Approach" (RoBERTa) \cite{roberta} aggregated several minor improvements in the training process and slightly modified the MLM pretraining objective, by dynamically changing the masking pattern applied to the training data.

-One of the most significant recent improvements over BERT is ``Efficiently Learning an Encoder that Classifies Token Replacements Accurately" (ELECTRA) \cite{karta}, which was also motivated by the shortcomings of the MLM self-supervised pretraining objective.
-The latter ``corrupts" the input sentence by replacing a small subset of its tokens with [MASK] and then training the model to reconstruct/predict the original ones.
+One of the most significant recent improvements over BERT is "Efficiently Learning an Encoder that Classifies Token Replacements Accurately" (ELECTRA) \cite{karta}, which was also motivated by the shortcomings of the MLM self-supervised pretraining objective.
+The latter "corrupts" the input sentence by replacing a small subset of its tokens with [MASK] and then training the model to reconstruct/predict the original ones.
 This requires a lot of training iterations/sample to be effective, since the task is essentially defined only over the masked tokens.
-Thus, ELECTRA proposed ``Replaced Token Detection" (RTD) as an alternative self-supervised pretraining task.
-In RTD, the model learns to distinguish real input tokens from plausible but synthetically generated replacements: a randomly selected subset of the input tokens are replaced with synthetic alternatives (typically the output of a small masked language model), instead of being masked.
+Thus, ELECTRA proposed "Replaced Token Detection" (RTD) as an alternative self-supervised pretraining task.
+In RTD, the model learns to distinguish real input tokens from plausible but synthetically generated replacements: a randomly selected subset of the input tokens are replaced with synthetic alternatives (typically the output of a small language model), instead of being masked.
 The pretraining task is defined over all input tokens, since each of them has to be classified as original or synthetic.
-Learning from all input tokens leads to a learning process which is both much faster and more efficient; thus, ceteris paribus, ELECTRA has increased performance in downstream tasks due to better contextual word embeddings.
+Learning from all input tokens leads to a learning process which is both much faster and more efficient; thus, ceteris paribus, ELECTRA achieves increased performance in downstream tasks due to better contextual word embeddings.
 Figure \ref{fig::MLM-RTDTasks} graphically compares the MLM and the RTD tasks.